- Posted by Mary's Advocates

 Misuse of Psychological Grounds for Nullity, “good of the spouses”

-Pope Benedict XVI’s 2009 Address to the Roman Rota describes the ongoing problem that was also described by Saint Pope John Paul II, “one can still perceive the urgent need to which my venerable Predecessor pointed: that of preserving the ecclesial community ‘from the scandal of seeing the value of Christian marriage being destroyed in practice by the exaggerated and almost automatic multiplication of declarations of nullity, in cases of the failure of marriage, on the pretext of some immaturity or psychic weakness on the part of the contracting parties.’”
+Pope Benedict XVI’s 2009 Address to the Roman Rota describes the ongoing problem that was also described in 1987 by Saint Pope John Paul II, “one can still perceive the urgent need to which my venerable Predecessor pointed: that of preserving the ecclesial community ‘from the scandal of seeing the value of Christian marriage being destroyed in practice by the exaggerated and almost automatic multiplication of declarations of nullity, in cases of the failure of marriage, on the pretext of some immaturity or psychic weakness on the part of the contracting parties.’”

 Cardinal Edward Egan, who was one of the six editors working on the 1983 Code of Canon Law for Saint Pope John II, taught in the Scholarly Journal of the Roman Rota, that “The vast majority of adults are capable of a valid marriage, and the vast majority of marriages are therefore valid.”
 Author shows how good of the spouses and interpersonal relationship are not a new discovery of the late 20th century.

 The Prefect of the Supreme Tribunal of the Signatura, Cardinal Raymond Burke, taught in 2011, that the exclusion of the good of the spouses (bonum conjugum) “cannot be used as a kind of net in which is placed any kind of difficulty in the marriage that is then construed as being against the good of the spouses.”

 Bishop Michael Sheridan of Colorado Springs said in 2013 that the most overused and misused ground for invalidity in the U.S.A. is canon 1095 §2 (grave lack of discretion of judgement).